Esri/arcgis-maps-sdk-kotlin-samples/generate-offline-map-using-workmanager/README.md

 ### WorkManager and Background behavior

 The `OfflineJobWorker` is a `CoroutineWorker` instance which is run as a long-running foreground service by the `WorkManager`.
-See <https://developer.android.com/guide/background/persistent/how-to/long-running> for more info.

-Hence the behavior of the Worker depends on state of the application as follows -
+Check out [Support for long-running workers](https://developer.android.com/guide/background/persistent/how-to/long-running) for more info.
+Hence the behavior of the Worker depends on state of the application as follows:

 When the app